bt3gl/building_blog/content/paillier.md

 The challenge was started by netcating to ```nc asis-ctf.ir 12445```:

-      > Here we use a well-known cryptosystem, which introduced in late 90s as a part of PhD Thesis.
+      > Here we use a well-known cryptosystem, which introduced in the late 90s as a part of Ph.D.
+Thesis.
 This cryptosystem is a probabilistic asymmetric algorithm, so computer nerds are familiar with the basics.
 The power of this cryptosystem is based on the fact that no efficient general method for computing discrete logarithms on conventional computers is known.
-In real world it could be used in a situation where there is a need for anonymity and a mechanism to validate, like election.
+In the real world it could be used in a situation where there is a need for anonymity and a mechanism to validate, like an election.
 What's the name of this cryptosystem?

 The answer would return an [oracle]: